moog500nl/brandweave-site-google/replit.md

   - Updated homepage button positioning and text
   - Moved FAQ section from homepage to bottom of Audit page
   - Added "Explore the Risk" button below chart on homepage linking to Why It Matters page
-  - Replaced blog page title with vertical Brandweave logo
+  - Replaced blog page title with large vertical Brandweave logo

 ## User Preferences